-Containment Announced that an international health station would be built in Guangzhou, Guangdong province, to help prevent the spread of the COVID-19 virus.
+Containment Containment Announced that an international health station would be built in Guangzhou, Guangdong province, to help prevent the spread of the COVID-19 virus.
 A key consideration is that nearly 90 percent of inbound passengers to China came in via Guangzhou.
 Rooms at the station would be designed and built for the isolation and quarantine of COVID-19 patients.
 Located in a suburb of the city, the station would occupy an area of 250,000 square meters, with 5,000 independently isolated rooms.
-Vaccination started for people aged above 60 in Guangdong.
-The provincial health commission said that most of the vaccines used in Guangdong were of the inactivated virus type, and that these vaccines were an effective way to control the pandemic. •
+Commenced vaccination of people aged above 60 in Guangdong.
+The provincial health commission said that most of the vaccines used are of the inactivated virus type, and that these vaccines are an effective way of controlling the pandemic.
+Announced that some local governments plan to administer vaccines to teenagers as part of the country's mass immunization drive.
+The NHC said that giving shots to people aged below 18-the majority being students-would be "a significant part" of building herd immunity, which requires fully vaccinating about 80 percent of the population.
+Announced start of vaccinations for middle and high school students in Beijing, aged between 12 and 17.
+The exercise would commence with senior students and move to those in junior grades.
+According to local authorities, over 90 percent of adults aged 18 and above in Beijing had been fully vaccinated by July 20, 2021.
+Implemented containment measures in Nanjing; required city-wide testing not just for residents but also for visitors.
+Authorities also issued stay-home directives for hundreds of thousands of residents in Nanjing, and closed several types of establishments, including internet cafes, gyms, cinemas, karaoke bars, and libraries.
+Announced start of vaccination of young people aged between 12 and 17 in Guangzhou, with anticipated completion by end-September 2021.
+Announced that the State Council inter- agency task force for COVID-19 response has dispatched a working group to guide prevention and control efforts in Henan province.